Skip to main content

 • “The character designs are pretty mundane, as one would expect from a sullen setting like this, but each one feels distinct enough to avoid confusion.”

-• “The art design is generally attractive, but is consistent to a fault, and without underlying systems to reveal through the art, it produces artifacts and character designs that are insufficiently distinctive.”
+• “The art design is generally attractive, but is consistent to a fault, and without underlying systems to reveal through the art produces artifacts and character designs which are insufficiently distinctive.”

 • optimization